Multi-modal video data-pipelines for machine learning with minimal human supervision: Conclusions

 \section{Conclusions}

-We introduce a machine learning infrastructure data-pipeline aimed at streamlining the creation of multi-modal datasets for training deep neural networks.
+We introduce a Machine Learning infrastructure data-pipeline aimed at streamlining the creation of multi-modal datasets for training deep neural networks.
 We present the architectural design and the batched vs. streaming duality, which the tool supports natively.
 For the batched case, we provide multi-gpu strategies, such as splitting a video in multiple slices or targeting different GPUs with representation groups.
 We open source the tool alongside a repository of already implemented representations.
 We then present a case study for how Dronescapes, an aerial image understanding dataset, was created using this tool.
-Then, we present another case study on how a multi-modal neural network model leverages this dataset to provide competitive results on semantic segmentation with very few parameters.
-Finally, we provide experiments for both the batched case, as well as a real-time and near-real-time semantic segmentation and depth estimation streaming pipeline using a handheld phone's camera as live feed.
+We provide experiments for both the batched case, as well as a real-time and near-real-time semantic segmentation and depth estimation streaming pipeline using a handheld phone's camera as live feed.

-As future work, our data-pipeline can be improved to support other video streaming native protocols, built on top of UDP, such as RTP.
+As future work, our data-pipeline can be improved to support other native video streaming protocols, such as RTP to improve latency.
 Moreover, the tool works natively on a single node, allowing node-level parallelism, such as multi-gpu setups.
-However, this approach could be extended to support distributed systems as well, allowing for a more seamless vertical scaling where nodes can be created and deleted on demand.
-Finally, while we already support a list of existing models on the VRE repository, more pre-trained models could be implemented, such as object recognition, keypoint extraction or video action recognition.
+However, this approach could be extended to support distributed systems, allowing for a more seamless vertical scaling where nodes can be created and deleted on demand.
+On VRE repository side, we implement a few off-the-shelf models (Section \ref{subsec:vre-repository}), however additional ones can be integrated, like object tracking, keypoint extraction or video action recognition.
+Finally, on the dataset creation side, VRE focuses on generating new modalities from raw data, pre-trained models and procedural algorithms directly from videos.
+However, there are other issues that VRE does not tackle, like raw dataset acquisition (e.g. from YouTube) or dataset curation.

 \paragraph{\textbf{Acknowledgements.}} This work is supported in part by projects “Romanian Hub for Artificial Intelligence - HRIA”, Smart Growth, Digitization and Financial Instruments Program, 2021-2027 (MySMIS no. 334906) and "European Lighthouse of AI for Sustainability - ELIAS", Horizon Europe program (Grant No. 101120237).